TiS/docker-node/README.md

 # Docker Node image with additional extensions

-Docker Node image (8) with additional services and extensions
+Docker Node image (based on [official image](https://hub.docker.com/_/node/)) with additional services and extensions.

+This image is based on official node jessie image, adding several useful packages.

+There are several versions of this package, for different node versions.

+Main tag is for node LTS release (Node v8).

 ## Included modules / services

 * chromium
+* xvfb
-* latest npm
+* npm (updated to latest version)